geografif/geografif.github.io/_pages/about.md

 <p><p>
 <br>
 Examples of my works are listed <a href="https://geografif.github.io/portfolio/">here</a>.
+Nothing fancy, but might guided myself or someone in the future.
 <p><p>
 <br>
 Cheers!